N0SO/Meshtastic/README.md

 The original source code is located here: https://github.com/N7IW/Meshtastic.git

-**MeshPacketAnalyzer.py**
+**packetAnalyzer.py**
+Class packetAnalyzer was module MeshPacket Analyzer.
-decodes and displays all data from all packets received.
+Decodes and displays all data from all packets received.

 **MeshTrafficMonitor.py**
 displays the time, type and source of each packet received, one line per per packet.